-Home » Writing tips » Persuasive writing techniques » Think Like a Reader » How to reach your target audience
+Home » Writing tips » Persuasive writing techniques sell products, services, ideas » Think Like a Reader » How to reach your target audience

 How to appeal to your target audience

 It’s all about you: Whether you’re writing for Facebook, Twitter or other social networks, writing about your readers increases followers and engagement.

 Write about the reader, not ‘us and our stuff’

 Aim for the reader: Take a tip from these Silver Anvil winners: Call out to the reader in your PR headline.

 Writing tips from the author of How to Win Friends and Influence People

 The art of persuasion: Dale Carnegie taught hundreds of thousands of folks — from the highest executive to the lowest car salesman — the psychology of persuasion.
 Pro tip: It’s all about the reader …